-- At some point in mid-October, the Minnetonka Baseball Association website will be updated with the teams being posted for the season.
+- At some point in early-October, the Minnetonka Baseball Association website will be updated with the teams being posted for the season.
 Coaches will also be in contact to discuss any team meetings, practice times, etc. after the team announcement posting.

 - Any team that uses a paid coaching staff will be assessed a coaching surcharge.

 - Families needing financial assistance can complete a Scholarship Application which can be found on the website (www.MinnetonkaBaseball.org) by going along the Registration tab on the top blue banner.

 - Additionally, players will be reminded of their commitment form they accepted at time of registration making baseball their #1 priority during the baseball season.
 We strongly believe and support multiple sport athletes, but believe that each sport should take precedence during its respective season.
 Therefore, we ask each player to make a personal commitment to their respective team and coach.